IGLOU-EU/mogh/README.md

 Take your `git config` and fill it to your needs 🎉

 ### TOML config 📋
-This is the `git config` representation of how the default MOGH configuration is applied for hooks.
+This is the `git config` representation of how the default MOGH configuration applied for hooks.
 ```toml
 [mogh]
 	enabled = 1